microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/help-me-choose.md

 - For costs under $2 million per month (~$26 million total)² that need savings plan data, you can connect to raw exports in Azure Data Lake Storage Gen2.
 - For costs under $2 million per month (~$26 million total)² that need managed exports or to connect to multiple tenants, you can connect to FinOps hubs storage.
 - For costs over $2 million per month or that need advanced, high performance analytics, you can connect to FinOps hubs with Data Explorer.
   - While not directly supported by FinOps toolkit reports at this time, you can build reports that connect to data in Microsoft Fabric.
-Direct support will be added in a future release.

 _¹ Power BI Pro can handle under $1 million of raw cost data.
 Power BI Premium can handle ~$2 million._